radix-io/hands-on/README.md

   * darshan-job-summary.pl will produce \*.pdf files with an analysis summary.
   * You can use scp to copy these to your laptop to view them, or run `evince *.pdf` on Theta to display them remotely over your ssh session it forwards X connections.

+### Hands-on exercise: helloworld

+The hands-on material includes an example application called `helloworld`.
+Compile it, run it, and generate the Darshan job summary following the instructions above.
+How many files did the application open?
+How much data did it read, and how much data did it write?
+What approximate I/O performance did it achieve?

 ### Hands-on exercise: warpdrive

+<span style="background-color: #FFFF00">NOTE: this exercise is best done
+some time after the MPI-IO and/or performance tuning presentations.
+It requires diagnosis of I/O performance problems to complete.</span>

 The hands-on material includes an example application called `warpdrive`.
 There are two versions of this application: warpdriveA and warpdriveB.
 Both